varnish/Varnish-Book/varnish_sysadmin.rst

    .. note::

-      This course is based on Varnish 3.0, and it is strongly advised that you use that version.
-However, if you are running 2.1.5 in production, that will also work for this course, though you may want to keep the list of changes (as presented in the last chapter) next to you during the course.
+      This course is based on Varnish 3.0 and it's strongly advised that you use Varnish 3.0.
+There is a list of VCL and configuration-related changes between Varnish 2.1 and 3.0 in the final chapter.

 Configuration
 -------------